 Etihad creates an entirely separate bed using the ottoman in your suite, allowing the bed to be made without having to sacrifice your seat.
 If you have a significant other traveling with you, certain rows of the First Class cabin allow you to lower the divider located between suites so that your head is next to your loved one’s head.
 If you want a double bed, you’ll need to upgrade to The Residence by Etihad.

 Once again Etihad wins on space and privacy for sleeping.

 Emirates Vs Etihad First Class Food – Which Is Best?

 Emirates and Etihad offer meals equivalent to a Michelin-starred restaurant.

 Emirates’ First Class menu is extensive, and you can order whatever whenever.
 These were my lunch choices:

-- Canapés: tartlet of marinated feta with aubergine caviar and schichmi; foie gras on gingerbread with smoked salt; and arm salmon tempo sushi with herb crust
+- Canapés: tartlet of marinated feta with aubergine caviar and shichimi; foie gras on gingerbread with smoked salt; and arm salmon tempo sushi with herb crust

-- Appetiser: caviar, presented with traditional selection of finely chopped onion, grated egg, sour cream and lemon, served with melba toast and blinis
+- Appetiser: caviar, presented with a traditional selection of finely chopped onion, grated egg, sour cream, and lemon, served with melba toast and blinis

 - Pumpkin soup with croutons and sour cream